Living Options for First Time Freshman

 MOSAIC (Making Our Space for an Inclusive Community) is a new community intentionally focused on appreciating the diversity in perspectives and life experiences of its residents.
 If you are a new freshman interested in living and learning in a multicultural community, then this will be the place you will want to live.
 Residents will enroll in at least two classes together in fall and spring semester that will explore the numerous aspects of diversity and social justice including race and ethnicity, gender, sexual orientation, social status, religion, and abilities.
 Students will engage in service learning activities and field trips.
 Mixed-gender housing and gender-neutral options are available within the MOSAIC living community.

-The Seawolf Experience living areas of Zinfandel and Verdot Villages mean that this living area has no pre-determined themes or commitments.
-Each resident decides for themselves what University and Residential Community programs and events they would like to attend and get involved in.
+The Frosh Seawolf Experience is a living area for freshmen with no pre-determined themes or commitments.
+The residents decide for themselves what university and residential community programs and events that they want to attend and get involved in.
+Click for additional Seawolf Experience information.

 The Double Suite consists of two double occupancy bedrooms with a bathroom and living room.
 The vanity and sink, toilet room and shower are all separate.
 Each space includes a bed, dresser, desk, closet, and desk chair.
 The living room is furnished with one sofa, one lounge chair, coffee table, end table, and a 2.9 cubic foot refrigerator/freezer.
 Double suites could also have layouts with of 4 or 5 bedrooms.